boralben/boralben.github.io/_posts/2021-01-11-view-assertion-boolean.md

 categories: Espresso
 ---

-Espresso has a wonderfully simple syntax for checking the UI behavior of Android apps:
+Android's Espresso testing library has a wonderfully simple syntax for checking the UI behavior of Android apps:

 1. Construct a `ViewInteraction` by passing a `ViewMatcher` into `onView`
 2. Pass in a `ViewAssertion` to `ViewInteraction`'s `check` function